rveres/personal_website/src/pages/pages/2015-05-01---about/index.md

 * **Data Engineering** with the Apache suite: Hadoop, Spark, Kafka, and Flink
 * **Cloud Engineering** with Google Cloud Platform and Amazon Web Services
 * **Low-Level Programming** in C for UNIX and Intel architectures
+* **Electronics** prototyping and Printed Circuit Board development in Altium
+* **Quantitative Finance** and **Supply Chain Analysis** with tools such as the Bloomberg Terminal and Panjiva from S&P Global

+How did I learn all of this?
+Simply put, I love learning.
+I'm always looking for new courses to take and books to read.

 ## What am I up to now?
-Well, the answer to that question is changing.
-Constantly.
+At the moment, I'm wrapping up the second (and final) year of my Computer Science degree at Georgia Tech.

+Beyond my degree, I'm hoping to work internationally, first in the Asia-Pacific region and then in Europe.
+I fundamentally believe that gaining international work experience is a must in this globally interconnected world.

 To check out what I'm working on right now, check out my [GitHub](https://github.com/rveres) page.

 ## Want to reach out to me?
 Awesome.
 Head over to the [contact me](/contact) page.